 Currently, drone delivery systems will be something of a gimmick for most users.
-For something like Amazon, the ability to receive a package within 30 minutes is a matter of convenience, not necessity.
+For something like Amazon, the ability to receive a package within 30 minutes is a matter of convenience, not a necessity.
 However, Wing’s plan to outsource their services to businesses such as pharmacies has a more obvious and real-world application.

 However, the overall benefits for the logistics industry are already obvious and will be game-changing.
 Even something as simple as delivering parcels to remote locations more efficiently will revolutionise the mail service and will allow postal workers to overhaul their routes.

 Similarly, the environmental benefits will be positive.
 Providing drones are charged using renewable energy, it has the potential to take a large number of delivery vans off the road.
 While services will need more aircraft than delivery vehicles, services will become faster and more efficient.

 This is only the start of the eVTOL revolution in the logistics industry.
 With big names like UPS and Royal Mail getting on board, it is clear that drone technology will enable a much-needed shift in logistics.